MIRN ANNOUNCES FIRST CONFERENCE:

 This conference will explore the myriad ways that musical instruments have been adapted to extend their working lives, and the rationale behind such adaptations.
 What are the outcomes when new and old materials and past and present working practices meet?
 What values are relevant when we repair or change musical instruments, and how do we formulate an approach to accretions and interventions?

-Following the presentations, MIRN will hold its first musical instrument Q&A surgery where members of the audience, who may bring (small) instruments or photographs with them, will be invited to pose questions to a panel of specialists.
+At the Q&A surgery, which will take place during breaks and lunchtime (according to demand), members of the audience, who may bring (small) instruments or photographs, will be invited to pose questions to a panel of specialists.
 NB It will not be possible to accommodate questions regarding the valuation of individual instruments.

 The conference day will be brought to a close with MIRN’s AGM to which all members are invited, followed by a social hour at a nearby pub.

-The conference registration fee will be £25 (MIRN members), £20 (MIRN members who are retired, students or unwaged) or £30 (non-members), to include all presentations, lunch, coffee, tea and a tour of the Horniman Music Gallery.
-Registration will open in July.
+The conference registration fee is £25 (MIRN members), £20 (MIRN members who are retired, students or unwaged) or £30 (non-members), to include all presentations, lunch, coffee, tea and an introductory tour of the Horniman Music Gallery.

 OTHER UPCOMING EVENTS